zjryan/e8vm/readme.md

 Planned Features:

-- File based modules, no circular dependency.
+- File based modules, no circular dependency (not only on packages, but also on files).
 A reader can always read the project one module by a module, one file by a file.
 - Small files.
 Each file is shorter than 200 lines.
 - Each file (will) come with test cases, examples, and markdown description.
 - It (will) work like a real computer.